Share article:

 SMS also supports multimedia messaging service (MMS) for sending multimedia files like images, audio clips or low-resolution videos.

 Here’s what happens (in very simple terms) when you type out a message to a friend on your phone.
-When you hit ‘send’, your mobile phone carrier uses the GSM system to convert the message and the recipient’s mobile phone number into data sent to the nearest mobile phone tower.
+When you hit ‘send’, your mobile phone carrier uses the Global System for Mobile Communications (GSM) to convert the message and the recipient’s mobile phone number into data sent to the nearest mobile phone tower.

 From there, it’s routed to the tower closest to the recipient, where the data lands on your friend’s phone, unscrambled as your message.